SwishyFishy/ImportReactInJS/README.md

 * `component`: An imported React component.
 * `props`: If passed as an object, the object is passed to the React component as props.
 If passed as an array, the first element is passed as props to the first React component, the second to the second, and so on.

+Once all the React components have been imported, call the `RenderReactComponents()` function.

 ## Example

 ```html